 Our aim is to establish long-term relations shaped by mutual respect and understanding.
 We give exceptional priority to our employees: we invest in their training and further education, and we challenge and encourage every one of them to develop his or her full potential.
 Because our success largely depends on the qualification and commitment of our employees.
 Our aspiration and motivation is to ensure that they are proud to be part of the Fuchs Group.
 We are working towards making our working hours models more flexible to meet the various different needs of our employees even better.
 Moreover, in the future we will endeavour to take the individual family situations of our employees into consideration to an even greater extent.
 For example, this will include working arrangements that allow better childcare and looking after persons in need of care.

-More than 3,000 employees in ten countries on four continents worldwide work for us every day to supply our customers and partners with the highest competence and quality at all times.
+More than 3,000 employees in nine countries on four continents worldwide work for us every day to supply our customers and partners with the highest competence and quality at all times.

 An undamaged environment has existential importance for us: As a spice producer, we are dependent on raw materials that grow only under certain climatic conditions.
 Conserving and protecting the environment, and handling resources carefully, are therefore one of our major concerns.
 This is especially true in view of the long-term orientation of our business model.
 We think and act multi-generationally, and are more interested in soundly-based safeguarding of our business activities for decades to come than in short-term economic successes.
 Our entrepreneurial activities create wastes, and also consume energy and water.
 That is why these subject areas are among the central fields of action of our sustainability strategy.